How making time for writing can actually be accomplished

 Plan realistically

-While planning, be realistic about what can get done in a given amount of time.
+While planning, be realistic about what can be done in a given amount of time.
 For example, I know roughly how long it will take me to write a decent blog post if I have the source material ready.
+Estimating copyediting time can be trickier—after all, it all depends on the state of the writing.

 Give yourself some cushion.
 Also, don’t let the calendar put unnecessary pressure on you.
 For example, I’ve seen people say things like this before: